 A RICC may apply for and be issued with a Certificate of Recognition to provide administrative services to not more than one of the following categories of Schemes:

 - (i) Retail UCITS schemes; or

-- (ii) Retail non-UCITS schemes; or
+- (ii) Retail non-UCITS schemes;

-- (iii) Professional Investor Funds.
+- (iii) Professional Investor Funds;

+- (iv) Alternative Investment Funds; or

+- (v) Private Collective Investment Schemes.

 5. Administration Services